defiantSneeze/defiantSneeze.github.io/README.md

 for those I imported a nice google font called 'New Tegomin' by using link tags in the html document.

 I've added a hero image.
 Nothing too fancy.
+Needs work.

+I'm currently working on a sticky nav bar with auto highlights.

+Will create a footer with "Copyright (C) 2021 - Kayden Stevens" which uses an html entity got the copyright symbol and the em-dash.

-I've added a navagation bar to traverse the page.
+I'm going to center my haiku on the page.

+Hyperlinks will only be underlined when hovered upon.

+I'm going to set a repeating background image.

+I'm going to style the weekly schedule to highlight my classes.

+I'm going to add a favicon